12 Tips to Boost Facebook Sales during the Christmas and New Year Season

 Analyzing the efficiency of particular ad posts is another important aspect to consider when planning an ad campaign on Facebook.

-This way, Facebook evaluates its contribution into offline sales and allows you to determine the efficiency of your ads.
+This way, Facebook evaluates its contribution into offline sales and helps you determine the efficiency of your ads.

 Due to this solution, you can determine which Facebook product ads worked best before the holiday season and then consider modifying them, for example, by offering seasonal discounts to some purchases when the holidays begin.